-hi, i’m sade. welcome to my research page.
+hi, i’m sade j. abiodun. welcome to my research page.

-i am a Ph.D candidate and ford fellow at the princeton neuroscience institute. i formerly worked as a lab manager/research specialist at the duke center for cognitive neuroscience and also earned my B.S in neuroscience (psychology minor) from duke in 2018. i’ve had a broad range of experiences in undergrad and beyond involving optogenetics, TMS, fMRI, EEG, and similar methods, with topics ranging from addiction to attention, neurobiology to neuroeconomics (and many things in between).
+i am a former ford fellow with a master’s degree in neuroscience from the princeton neuroscience institute. i worked as a lab manager/research specialist at the duke center for cognitive neuroscience and also earned my B.S in neuroscience (psychology minor) from duke university in 2018. my scientific training has covered a broad range of tools & methodologies, including optogenetics, TMS, fMRI, EEG, and meta-analysis. i’ve worked with brilliant researchers interested topics ranging from addiction to attention, neurobiology to neuroeconomics (and many things in between). my master’s thesis work focused on the study of neurocinematics (the neuroscience of visual media) & exploring dynamic metrics of subjective emotional experience using short films and television.

 browse some of my work below (more soon to come), check out my general bio, or take a look at some of my other pastimes.